mssgill/hscSphinx/pipeline/error.rst

         'ccd': 50, 'expTime': 240.0}: No unique lookup for ['calibDate', 'calibVersion'] from \
         {'taiObs': '2014-04-01', 'pointing': 815, 'visit': 999, 'dateObs': '2014-04-01', \
         'filter': 'HSC-Y', 'field': 'ALIENHOMEWORLD', 'ccd': 50, 'expTime': 200.0}: 2 matches

+RuntimeError: No mapper provided and no _mapper available.